nkokla/json-routes-loader/README.md

 ```

 - **`routes`** (Array of string - not require - default: `[]`): The routes of wanted data.
 Set an empty array (the default value) for loading all routes present in the register.
 - **`fetchOptions`** (Object - not require): If given, this object will be send as option to the fetch function.
 It overload the given or default option `fetchOptions`.
-For details, you can See the documentation on MDN (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+For details, you can see [the documentation of `fetch` on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 Loads the JSON data for all given routes (with the same process of `loadRoute()`).